Mortgage Basics

 Another option is to increase your payments up to double the amount required by your mortgage lifespan.
 This also pays down your mortgage faster and can be applied to monthly payments as well as other frequency options.

-A strategy we recommend at Mortgage Sandbox is to take a longer mortgage lifespan so you have the flexibility of lower payments if you want them, but then set the payments higher as if the mortgage had a shorter lifespan.
+A strategy we recommend at Mortgage Sandbox is to take a longer mortgage lifespan.
+Hence, you have the flexibility of lower payments if you want them but then set them higher as if the mortgage had a shorter lifespan.

 Allowed Early Repayment (Prepayment)

-If you choose to repay your closed-term mortgage prior to the contract maturity date you may be charged penalties.
+If you choose to repay your closed-term mortgage prior to the contract maturity date, you may be charged penalties.
 However, every lender has a different approach.
-First of all, even though some lenders will charge a penalty on any early payment, most offer annual early repayment privileges of 10%, 15% and even 20%.
+First, even though some lenders will charge a penalty on any early payment, most offer annual early repayment privileges of 10%, 15%, and even 20%.

-Early repayment privileges are usually calculated as a percent of the original loan amount.
+Early repayment privileges are usually calculated as a percentage of the original loan amount.
 So, a 10% prepayment privilege on a $100,000 mortgage would allow you to repay an extra $10,000 annually.
-For most people 10% is plenty.
+For most people, 10% is plenty.

-Remember, pay off all your other debts first before you pay off your mortgage.
-You mortgage has the lowest interest cost of any debt.
+Remember, pay off all your other debts before paying off your mortgage.
+Your mortgage has the lowest interest cost of any debt.

 Penalties for Early Repayment (Prepayment)

-There are 2 ways of calculating the penalty and the borrower is always charged the bigger of the two.
+There are two ways of calculating the penalty, and the borrower is always charged the bigger of the two.

 1. 3 months of interest